 Possible tracks include:

 - Pathogenesis of infectious diseases: Trainees choose a research mentor within the ID division or its extended faculty and work under his/her direction to receive training in basic scientific research.
 The available labs focus on a diverse number of agents including bacteria, viruses, parasites and immunology.
-Recent trainees have worked in the laboratories of Steve Meshnick (malaria), David Margolis and Ron Swanstrom (HIV), Jenny Ting (innate immunology, Mark Heise (SARS vaccine), and Ralph Baric (Dengue).
+Recent trainees have worked in the laboratories of Steve Meshnick (malaria and trypanosomiasis), David Margolis and Ron Swanstrom (HIV), Jenny Ting (innate immunology), Mark Heise (SARS vaccine), and Ralph Baric (Dengue).

 - Epidemiology and public health: Many fellows wish to pursue a career in public health.
 UNC has the highest-rated publicly funded school of public health in the United States and offers an MPH in several disciplines, including epidemiology.
-The MPH degree may be obtained with one or two years of course work and a thesis, but it must not interfere with the continuity clinic.
-This curriculum provides rigorous training for clinical research.
-The Gillings School of Global Public Health has an infectious diseases program in the epidemiology department (Director, Steven Meshnick) with joint faculty in the ID division.
-Fellows who choose this path can also receive training in hospital epidemiology and may choose to become board eligible in preventive medicine.
+The MPH degree may be obtained with two years of course work and a thesis, but it must not interfere with the continuity clinic.
+Fellows who choose this path can also receive training in hospital epidemiology and may choose to become board-eligible in preventive medicine.
 Recent fellows have worked with Annelies Van Rie on tuberculosis, Audrey Pettifor on behavioral interventions in South Africa, Carol Golin on HIV secondary prevention and adherence, and Ada Adimora on sexual network patterns and HIV transmission.

-- International STD/HIV research: Selected trainees may chose to undertake research work in Malawi, Zambia, or our research sites in other countries after they complete their required clinical work in Chapel Hill.
-Recent fellows have worked with Myron Cohen and Irving Hoffman on HIV and STDs and with Charles van der Horst on prevention of mother-to-child transmission of HIV through breastmilk.
+- International STD/HIV research: Selected trainees may choose to undertake research work in China, Malawi, South Africa, Zambia, or our research sites in other countries after they complete their required clinical work in Chapel Hill.
+Recent fellows have worked with Myron Cohen and Irving Hoffman on HIV and STDs and with Charles van der Horst on prevention of mother-to-child transmission of HIV.

 - Tropical diseases research: Interest in research into tropical infections (primarily parasitic and viral) has been growing at UNC.
 Current research spans from basic biology to translational work to epidemiology of disease to clinical trials.
 Our work focuses mostly on malaria, trypanosomiasis, Dengue and Chikungunya virus.
-UNC Project-Malawi is currently runs one of the Phase III trial sites for the GSK RTS,S malaria vaccine and will be conducting additional clinical trials associated with the vaccine.
-Recent fellows have worked with Steven Meshnick (malaria, trypanosomiasis, tick-bourne illness), Jonathan Juliano (malaria), Ralph Baric (Dengue) and Arivinda DeSilva (Dengue and Chikungunya).
+Recent fellows have worked with Steven Meshnick (malaria, trypanosomiasis, tick-borne illness), Jonathan Juliano (malaria), Ralph Baric (Dengue) and Arivinda DeSilva (Dengue and Chikungunya).

 - Clinical microbiology: The microbiology laboratory at UNC Hospitals is accredited to provide formal training to potential laboratory directors through a structured two-year program.